 Kent Carroll, Publisher-at-large, was the editorial director of Grove Press from 1975 to 1981.
 In 1982, he co-founded Carroll & Graf, where he was both publisher and Editor-in-Chief.
 He has been at Europa Editions since its foundation in 2005.

-Eva Ferri, Acquiring Editor of Foreign Fiction, was born in Rome in 1988.
-She studied Philosophy and Public Policy in Italy and at the London School of Economics, and is currently completing a masters in Philosophy and Jungian Psychoanalysis in Milan.
+Eva Ferri is the Publishing Director of Europa Editions UK and Edizioni E/O in Italy.
+After studying Philosophy and Public Policy in Rome and at the London School of Economics, she completed a masters in Philosophy and Jungian Psychoanalysis in Milan.
 She was born in Rome in 1988 and now lives between Rome and London.

 Leonella Basiglini, Production Manager, has a degree in German Literature and a masters in publishing.
 She worked for over ten years as an editor in corporate publishing in Milan before joining Europa Editions in the company's Rome office.
 She is also a translator from German to Italian.

 Diego Vitali, Digital Production Manager, studied Comparative Literature at La Sapienza and graduated in Publishing and Journalism.

 Emanuele Ragnisco is a freelance graphic designer and the owner of Mekkanografici Associates.